huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Response Sizes

-DNS over QUIC does not suffer from a limitation on the size of responses that can be delivered as DNS over UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.
+DNS over QUIC does not suffer from the limitation on the size of responses that can be delivered as DNS over UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.

 QUESTION: However this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
-Should this limit be applied for DNS over QUIC responses or not?
+According to [@!I-D.ietf-quic-transport] "The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^64".
+Should a specific limit be applied for DNS over QUIC responses or not?

 ## DNS Message IDs